 Finding the Right Home for Your Family

 The hope is that the inspection will come back with good news, giving you the opportunity to close the deal.
-But don’t despair if something comes up in the inspection and you need to walk away from the offer.
+But don’t despair if something comes up in the inspection and you need to walk away from the offer it will at least allow you to avoid buying a lemon home.
 At DUFFY Realty, we want to be sure you love the home that you buy.
 Our team is dedicated to helping you avoid buying a lemon.
 Call today to learn more about the quality real estate properties available here in Atlanta: (678) 318-1700